-Many SDN languages are proposed to facilitate composing network with individual program pieces [3, 8, 20, 23, 28].
+Many SDN languages are proposed to facilitate composing network with individual program pieces (Foster et al., 2013; Monsanto et al., 2013; Voellmy et al., 2013; Arashloo et al., 2016; Prakash et al., 2015; Amin et al., 2019; He et al., 2017; Tian et al., 2019).
 The corresponding controllers of these languages will carefully place and prioritize the generated policies, so that the conflicts are resolved in the first place.
-However, if multiple controllers coexist in a single network, none of them can handle the conflicts raise by the same-priority policies.
-Previous work that efficiently place the endpoint policies in different priorities are not suitable for this scenario due to the similar reason [10, 11].
+We believe in near future, the rule conflicts cannot be completely avoided or detected at policy level, considering the SDN programs would not be unified by a single "perfect" language.
+As such, if multiple controllers coexist in a single network, none of them can handle the conflicts raise by the same-priority policies.
+Previous work that efficiently place the endpoint policies in different priorities are not suitable for this scenario due to the similar reason (Kang et al., 2013; Kanizo et al., 2013).